spiral/docs/orm/loading.md

 ]);
 ```

-Such form can be easier to remember and it has it's own benefits and compatible with data pre-loading (see `load` method next).
+Such form can be easier to remember and it has it's own benefits as it's compatible with data pre-loading (see `load` method next).
+Selection will automatically replace "{@}" with required table or pivot table alias.

 > You can use "wherePivot" for pivot conditions as well.

 ## Sub Queries
-In some rare scenarious, you might want to include sub query into your selection, for example if you want to find users who has more that 5 posts.
-Since ORM Selectors are compatible with DBAL SelectQuery builder you can use same tecnique:
+In some rare scenarious, you might want to include sub query into your selection, for example if you want to find admins who has more that 5 posts.
+Since ORM Selectors are compatible with DBAL SelectQuery builder you can use same technique:

 ```php
 $selection = User::find()->distinct()->where('user.name', '!=', '');